rsksmart/rif-relay-server/Readme.md

 #### Enable postinstall scripts

-To enable `postinstall` scripts you need to modify the `package.json` file in the section `scripts` and change the line `"_postinstall": "scripts/postinstall",` to `"postinstall": "scripts/postinstall",`.
+To enable `postinstall` scripts you need to modify the `package.json` file, specifically the section `scripts` and change the line `"_postinstall": "scripts/postinstall",` to `"postinstall": "scripts/postinstall",`.

 #### Husky and linters